The British Aphasiology Society (BAS) is a society which aims to foster the development of the study of aphasia.

 Who has access to personal membership data

-Only the BAS membership secretary and the BAS committee chair have access to membership database.
+Only the BAS membership secretary,. website co-ordinator, treasurer and the chair have access to the membership database.
 The BAS membership secretary is responsible for the safe storage and processing of personal membership data.

-The BAS Treasurer has access to the members’ bank details.
+The BAS Treasurer also has access to the members’ bank details (if paying by standing order).

 What we do when personal data has been breached